db-NeverRmore/CostManagement/README.md

 > **WARNING:** WPF was developed specifically for the Windows operating system, so it is very difficult to run this project on Linux distributions without extraneous tools, and the project is likely to work strangely.
 >
-> But since Ubunta has an SDK package in its repositories, we can easily run the project
+> But since Ubunta has an SDK package in its repositories, we can easily run the project using wine

 ------------------------------------

  # Ubuntu
- 1. Step 1  -  Install the SDK
+ 1. Step 1  -  Install  SDK

  ```bash
  sudo apt-get update && \